PengShanshan99/AndroidDevelopmentPractice/README.md

 # SoftwareDevelopmentPractice
-This is for an android development practice
+This is for software development resources and practice.